 k To Agni, lord of the house, hail!
 To Soma, lord of the forest, hail!
 To Indra's strength hail!
 To the Maruts' force hail!

-I The gander seated in purity, the bright one seated in the atmosphere, a Thou art Mitra, thou art Varuna.
+I The gander seated in purity, the bright one seated in the atmosphere, The Hotr seated at the altar, the guest seated in the house, a Thou art Mitra, thou art Varuna.